telerik/fiddler-everywhere-docs/user-guide/rules.md

 1. Click the **Add New Rule** button from the main toolbar.
 1. Add a new name for your rule in the **Rule Name** text field.
 1. Set the **When** rule based on one of the following statements:
-    - **all these conditions**&mdash;The rule will be applied when all conditions are true (logical TRUE).
+    - **all these conditions**&mdash;The rule applies when all conditions are true (logical TRUE).
-    - **any of these conditions**&mdash;The rule will be applied when any conditions are true (logical OR).
+    - **any of these conditions**&mdash;The rule applies when any conditions are true (logical OR).
-    - **none of these conditions**&mdash;The rule will be applied when none of the conditions is true (logical FALSE).
+    - **none of these conditions**&mdash;The rule applies when none of the conditions is true (logical FALSE).
 1. Add one or more conditions.
 See the [conditions section](#conditions) for more details.
 1. Add one or more actions.
 See the [actions section](#actions) for more details.
 1. Click **Save** to close the **Rule Editor** and add the newly created rule to the **Rules Queue**.

-When creating a new rules, take into consideration the following tips:
+When creating new rules, take into consideration the following tips:

 - Rules are applied in their order of appearance in the **Rules Queue**.
 To demote a rule in the queue, use the **Down Arrow**; to promote a rule on the queue, use the **Up Arrow**.
 - You can export the current queue of rules [through the **Export** button]({%slug rules-general%}#export-rules) from the **Rules Queue** toolbar.